 - The best elevator pitch is short and concise and describes your business in 60 seconds or less.

 - Your one-minute pitch should highlight what makes your business unique and why potential customers should care.

 - Your crisp elevator pitch should be easy to understand, even for people who are not familiar with your industry.

 - An effective elevator pitch should summarize what your company does, who your target market is, and what makes you different from the competition.

-- Your goal is to intrigue your listener enough that they’ll want to learn more, so be sure to highlight your company’s unique selling points.
+- Your goal is to intrigue your listeners enough that they’ll want to learn more, so be sure to highlight your company’s unique selling points.